 I did enjoy the scenes in the lab, and the look of the spectral Great Dane passing through the walls was very eerie.
 If they had stuck to the idea that the experiment had created a sort of altered molecular structure that turned the bodies into phantoms, that would have been more plausible than starting out exclaiming that the man’s face was marble when it didn’t look marble, and then wander off in all different directions with Mad dogs who pass through walls and have blood lust, and a whole bunch of Voodoo thrown in, it’s just a film with an identity crisis.

-Some of the imagery in the film was very interesting if only a) they could have stuck to one premise b) that it wasn’t shrouded in total blackness at times.
-As far the character Shadrach is concerned I’ve seen this exaggerated stereotype in a bunch of films from that era, that depicted Black men like “Stepin’ Fetchit”– as buffoons, scared silly, eye popping comic relief set against the story line that was supposed to be a horror tale.
-They would utter ridiculous lines like “feets don’t fail me now.”
-In fact Willie Best played this iconic type of character in several pictures, like Ghosts On The Loose.
+Some of the imagery in the film was very interesting if only a) they could have stuck to one premise and b) that it wasn’t shrouded in total blackness at times.
+As far as the character Shadrach is concerned I’ve seen this exaggerated stereotype in a bunch of films from that era, that depicted Black men like “Stepin’ Fetchit”– as buffoons, scared silly, eye-popping comic relief set against the storyline that was supposed to be a horror tale.
+They would utter ridiculous lines like “Feet don’t fail me now.”
+In fact, Willie Best played this iconic type of character in several pictures, like Ghosts On The Loose.

-The name Shadrach, stems from Hebrew/Christian origins from the bible, a character who had total devotion to God.
+The name Shadrach stems from Hebrew/Christian origins in the bible, a character who had total devotion to God.
 It was also a name that was given or used by Slaves.
 More interesting info here.